-The last update of the Waste Management Plan, developed in 2014/15, is available on arc21's website, and was further updated in 2015/16 to take into account the revised geographic areas of the new council structures.
-Given the level of uncertainty arising from Brexit and the introduction of new legislation [the Environment Act], which has generated/is generating several new pieces of legislation, the Department has recognized that "Delivering Resource Efficiency" (the Waste Strategy) needs to be updated.
-This will not be completed however before 2023.
-In the meantime, councils are being requested to consider a refresh on their previous Waste Management Plans - but as a "light touch" in the form of an addendum.
-This is currently being considered on an 11 council, not an arc21 region basis and discussions are currently underway involving the three main parties involved - the councils, the Department (DAERA) and arc21.
-Input to this process is being provided on the Department's behalf by The Waste and Resources Action Programme (WRAP), and arc21 is contributing whenever possible to ensure that the Waste Management Plan addendum progresses accordingly.
+The last update of the Waste Management Plan, developed in 2014/15, is available on arc21's website, and was further updated in 2015/16 to take into account the revised geographic areas of the new council boundaries arising from Local Government Reform (LGR).
+Given the level of uncertainty that arose from Brexit and the introduction of new UK legislation [the Environment Act] which has generated/is generating several new pieces of legislation, and in line with legislative requirements to refresh it, the Department has recognized that "Delivering Resource Efficiency" (the Waste Strategy) needs to be updated in the coming year.
+This was anticipated earlier but achieving the changes outlined above took priority, which means that this will not now be completed before 2024.
+Given the scale of legislative change envisaged, there is likely to be a substantial consultation period to inform this new strategy, which will reference the Circular Economy and include consideration of how extended producer responsibility (EPR) and the deposit return scheme (DRS) should be applied in Northern Ireland.

+In the meantime, councils are refreshing their previous Waste Management Plans - but as a "light touch" in the form of an addendum prior to a more comprehensive revision following Departmental issuance of the new Waste Strategy (likely to be required in 2024 or 2025).
+Initially, this was being considered on an 11 council basis, but it was recognized that it was not timely to follow this approach so the addendum is being refreshed and arc21 is contributing to the preparation of this addendum by the appointed consultants whenever possible to ensure that the Waste Management Plan progresses accordingly.

-In parallel to this, The Strategic Investment Board (SIB) are undertaking a review of waste management structures in Northern Ireland to assess if a single waste body could oversee waste management operations for the councils.
-This is considering different operating models and arrangements and it is anticipated that a paper will be presented to SoLACE early in the new financial year (2022/23). arc21 awaits the outcome to determine how it can best support the process.
+In parallel to this, the Strategic Investment Board (SIB) has been undertaking a review of waste management structures in Northern Ireland on behalf of SOLACE to assess if a single waste body could oversee waste management operations for all the councils.
+Progress on the review and resultant SIB's recommendations were reported to all 11 Councils in late 2022/early 2023 and have been approved by the majority of councils.
+Arc21 awaits the outcome of these developments to determine how it can best support the process but it is likely that further work will be required to articulate the prospect of creating a single waste management organisation for Northern Ireland.

-Section 84 of the Local Government Act (Northern Ireland) 2014 confers a general duty of improvement on the Joint Committee and in this regard arc21 has developed an Action Plan to demonstrate the achievement of operational objectives across the organisation.
+Section 84 of the Local Government Act (NI) 2014 confers a general duty of improvement on the Joint Committee and in this regard arc21 has developed an Action Plan to demonstrate the achievement of operational objectives across the organisation.

-arc21 has a Code of Governance in place which was approved by the Audit Committee and Joint Committee.
+Arc21 has a Code of Governance in place which was approved by the Audit Committee and Joint Committee.
 The Code is based on the seven principles set out in the CIPFA/SOLACE "Delivering Good Governance in Local Government: A Framework".
 This sets out the systems and processes, culture and values, by which the organisation is directed and controlled and through which it accounts to, engages with and, where appropriate, leads its community.
 This is reviewed and updated annually to ensure compliance.

-It should also be noted that arc21 continues to remain compliant with the requirements of the two external accreditation bodies in relation to ISO9001 and Excellence in Governance.
-External assessments were carried out during the year and, in April 2020 and January 2021, confirmation of our re-certification for ISO9001 was received, and a submission is currently being prepared for re-accreditation of the Excellence in Governance accreditation.
+It should also be noted that arc21 remain compliant with the requirements of ISO9001 and continues to seek to demonstrate external accreditation in relation to Excellence in Governance.
+An external assessment was carried out during the year and our re-certification for ISO9001 was confirmed.
+A submission is currently being prepared for re-accreditation of the Excellence in Governance accreditation.

-• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 continues to engage with Government in relation to waste management issues given the regional significance, in particular, of the waste infrastructure proposed for the treatment of residual waste in Northern Ireland.
+• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements